5 Best beaches in Morocco for different travel styles

 ✔️ Best for adventure

-Legzira Beach, or Sidi Ifni, is a 5-mile (8-kilometer) strip of golden sands and Morocco’s best beach for adventure and excitement.
+Legzira Beach, near Sidi Ifni, is a 5-mile (8-kilometer) strip of golden sands and Morocco’s best beach for adventure and excitement.
 A majestic thousand-year-old sandstone archway stands tall here; its twin was swept away in 2016 after constant erosion.
 This natural formation creates a perfect photo opportunity, especially with a purple, pink, and orange-hued sunset as the backdrop.

 If you’re an expert surfer, pack your surfboard and meander through the whipping waves.
 However, be careful because the water can get rough due to the rugged terrain.